Corrective feedback: Amount of corrective feedback

 In the higher grades, corrections can become more numerous or more nuanced, although the frequency of corrections varies from teacher to teacher.
 Such corrections may be random in an effort to communicate to the student the range of errors made.
 Alternatively, corrections may be focused on a set of selected error types.
 For instance, teachers sometimes focus on correcting basic errors first in the hope of helping students overcome them promptly in order to address more complicated errors in subsequent assignments.
 Teachers may correct one, several, or even all instances of a particular error.

 Some debate exists as to the number of total corrections that teachers should make on a given piece of work.
 Teachers who make voluminous corrections give a "true" sense of the extent to which students require remediation, but such feedback can be overwhelming.
 If students take such feedback to heart, they may see their performance as a failure, thus injuring their self-image and confidence.
 Students might then negate such feedback and dismiss it as overly critical, or they might fear that the teacher is biased against them personally.
 In contrast, teachers who make sparse corrections may better enable their students to focus on improving in one or a few key areas, but the omission of other helpful corrections may be detrimental to their students' progress in the long run.
-Specifically, students who make certain errors might be led to perceive that they are not making errors at all, or that those errors aren't significant enough to warrant the effort required to re-learn the concepts involved and avoid similar errors in the future.
+Specifically, students who make certain errors might be led to perceive that they are not making errors at all, or that those errors are not significant enough to warrant the effort required to re-learn the concepts involved and avoid similar errors in the future.